pablop16n/web-docs-scorer/README.md

 ### repeated segments (repeated_score)

-processed with: `crawled_text_qualifier.valorate_repeated()`

-This score computes the proportion of repeated segments.
-Short segments are ignored using the same logic as the for language score processing.
-For example, 0% of repeated segments will get a 1 score, 20% of repeated segments will have a 0.8 and 100% of repeated segments will recieve a 0 score.
+The _repeated_score_ score is processed with `crawled_text_qualifier.valorate_repeated()`, and it computes the ratio of repeated segments.
+Using the same rationale as for the _language_score_ processing, short segments are not taken into account for this metric.
+The score follows an inverse function of the amount of repeated segments: for example, 0% of repeated segments will get a 1 score, 20% of repeated segments will have a 0.8 and 100% of repeated segments will receive a 0 score.

 ## Adaptating subscores to different languages